gtamhankar/bamazon/README.md

 ### Notes & Limitations:
 --------------------
 This is very primary application.
 Data validation & normalization is out of scope.
+The program does not run in a loop to accept user's inputs recursively.

 ### Logic: